citahub/cita-sdk-java/README.md

 # nervosj
 [![Build Status](https://travis-ci.org/cryptape/nervosj.svg?branch=android)](https://travis-ci.org/cryptape/nervosj)
 ## Introduction
-nervosj, originally adapted from Ethereum Web3j, is a Java library for working with Smart Contract and integrating with clients on Nervos network.
+nervosj, originally adapted from Ethereum Web3j, is a Java library for working with Smart Contract and integrating with clients which include Android Applications on Nervos network.
 ## Features
 - Complete implementation of Nervos JSON-RPC API over HTTP.
 - Auto-generation of Java smart contract wrappers to create, deploy, transact with and call smart contracts from native Java code (Solidity and Truffle definition formats supported).